The Space in the Box

 Chapter 6 - Password, Please

 The Kitchen is a clubhouse.
 Disdainful of formality, it yanks the table from between you and turns up the lights.
 The artwork here has left the hands of the artists and landed in the hands of the occupants, leaping from frames to hang at odd angles all over the fridge.
 Even the food has stopped putting on airs.
 Unconcerned with fancy plates, it lays about in pots and piles of ingredients, an unapologetic mess.
-This is where Charlie passes or fails the entrance into your inner circle, who gathers here to judge him.
-No longer hosts and guests, you behave in ways you would never consider in the Dining Room.
+This is where Charlie passes or fails the entrance into your inner circle, whose occupants gather here to judge him.
+No longer hosts and guests, you both behave in ways you would never consider in the Dining Room.
 You eat out of jars, stick your fingers into each other’s food, offer bites on outstretched forks and sips from bottles.
 In here, even your germs are pals.
 And at some point, Chibbles, which is what you call him now based on some new inside joke, hops up and sits right on the counter.
 It's like he's planting a flag.
 Who but one of your very closest friends would put his butt right on the counter where you prepare your food?!
 Yes, the initiation is complete and old Chibbie is in!
 He now has a lifetime invitation to all previously visited rooms.
-In fact, from now on he can bypass those rooms entirely and enter via the secret clubhouse door around back.
+In fact, he can now bypass those rooms entirely and enter via the secret clubhouse door around back.
 He'll step right in and make himself at home.
-But this isn't his home.
+But!
+It isn't his home.
 There are deeper layers of the house, places he still isn't privy to.

 Chapter 7 - Not so Fast, Buddy